beersbr/miniLD35/README.md

 #### Enemy Type Ideas ####

 * Spinning enemies
+* Double and triple enemy groups
+* Change speed of he enemies.
+* Enemy size changes based on the amount of health it has.
 * Show enemy health above enemy

 #### TODO ####

 * Create Items for player to upgrade the way the bullets come from the gun and the type of bullets.
 * Create enemy types
-* Create a GUI for showing game stats
 * Create menu system for starting and stopping games
+* Fix enemy spawn spaces and timings.

 #### Done ####

 * Create collision between bullets and enemies
+* Create a GUI for showing game stats